How to Make Decluttering Decisions With Ease and Confidence

 • I feel guilty about spending $100 on these shoes I've barely worn.

-• I worry I'll be less attractive without my collection of shoes, or less admirable or worthwhile if I decide to own a smaller wardrobe/book collection/house, etc.
+• I worry I'll be less attractive without my shoe collection, or less admirable if I own a smaller wardrobe, house, etc.

 • I feel obligated to volunteer for that job I've "always" done in the past.
 I don't want to let people down.